These epic Smoked Pork Chops are a summer staple in our house! So easy to make and absolutely delicious, tender and juicy!

 Instructions

-- Pat pork chops dry with a clean paper towel.
+- Season Pork Chops: Pat pork chops dry with a clean paper towel.
+Season with salt and pepper.

-- Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140 degrees F.
+- Smoke Pork Chops: Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140 degrees F (145 degrees F, if you are not searing).
+Use a meat thermometer!

-- Remove pork chops from smoker and then turn smoker all the way up and sear the pork chops on both sides (alternatively you can sear the pork chops on your grill if you want).
+- Optional Sear: Remove pork chops from smoker and then turn smoker all the way up and sear the pork chops on both sides (alternatively, you can sear the pork chops on a grill, if you want).

-- Once seared, remove pork chops from smoker (or grill) and let rest for 5-10 minutes.
+- Rest: Remove pork chops from smoker (or grill) and let rest for 5-10 minutes.

 Notes

-- Seasoning: alternatively you can use this pork chop seasoning if you want!
+- Seasoning: feel free to use this pork chop seasoning, if you want!

-- Marinades: we do have some amazing pork chop marinades on the blog, but when you are smoking I wouldn’t necessarily recommend going heavy on a seasoning OR marinating – it covers up a lot of that smokey flavor.
-If you want to do a marinade or go heavier on a seasoning then I would recommend just grilling your pork chops.
+- Marinades: we do have some amazing pork chop marinades on the blog, but when you are smoking I wouldn’t recommend going heavy on a seasoning OR marinating – it covers up a lot of that smokey flavor.
+If you want to use a marinade, then I would recommend making grilled pork chops.

 - Internal Temperature: there are so many variables that go into how long it takes to smoke something (wind, humidity, temperature, hot spots, etc.) – the best way to track when something is done on the smoker is to use an internal meat thermometer or a probe.

-- Wood Chips/Pellets: I love using apple here (apple + pork are a staple bbq combo).
+- Wood Chips/Pellets: recommend using apple wood chips here (apple + pork are a staple bbq combo).

 Angie says